-The Forex Dealing Department has to hedge each customer's intra-day position with market counterparties.
+The Forex Dealing Department has to hedge back to back customer's trades position with market counterparties.
 As such, no significant speculative transactions are carried out by the Bank for its own account.

 The Bank's Risk Appetite defines the following open currency position limits: